GeoAstronaute/materia-firebase-authentication/README.md

 npm link @materia/firebase-authentication
 ```

-then add `"@materia/firebase-authentication": "^0.1.0"` in the dependencies of the package.json - it will let Materia knows of the existance of the addon.
+then add `"@materia/firebase-authentication"` in the links array of the materia.json configuration file - it will let Materia knows of the existance of the addon.